 Another key issue is inclusion.
-I think that we’re moving towards a more conservative direction and I’m not comfortable with that.
+I think that Indonesia is moving towards a more conservative direction and I’m not comfortable with that.
 Some politicians are making it worse by utilising divisive messages based on race or religion to win elections.
 This experience encouraged me to look beyond Jakarta in hopes of finding another place to call home.
 What do I need to do to achieve that?

 I needed to build a strong foundation and network to be able to actually move abroad.
 Without a solid network, I wouldn’t be able to find a job or do business anywhere.

 By the time I had decided to pursue an MBA, I had accumulated about five years' worth of work experience.
 Upon reflecting on where I wanted to go in the future and my past experiences in tech, start-ups, and consulting, I looked at what kind of work excited me.
 I get excited working with people to create innovation and transformation.
 I prefer to forge new ways of working instead of just following the old.
 I believe open discussions with no hard feelings are extremely important.
 And I dislike it when I don’t have clear goals.

 So with that in mind, I asked myself what was next?
 Essentially, I wanted to lead businesses and transform organisations.
 To get to that, I needed more experience in strategy development, and execution leadership work.
 So I needed an MBA.